 They also contain nutritious raw almonds, blood sugar lowering cinnamon, and the ultimate training food that is dates.
 Dates on their own are well used in the world of athletes and endurance trainers due to the fact that they are have a unique macro nutrient profile similar to energy gels, making them perfect for exercisers.

+Homemade cookie dough protein bars with only six-ingredients, No-bake, gluten free, dairy free, grain free, and vegan.
 Good morning, and happy Friday!
 Don’t ask me where the week went because I have no idea!
-I’m SO excited for today because I decided to plan a last-minute trip with my mom.
-We are staying at a cute bed and breakfast this evening and exploring the gorgeous Biltmore.
+I’m SO excited about today because I decided to plan a last-minute trip with my mom….

 These amazing energy bars get their protein content from quinoa (you don’t even have to cook it first), sunflower seeds, pumpkin seeds and almonds.

 As they contain the antioxidant rich dried fruits of medjool dates and raisins, it makes these bars a great pre-workout snack that will give you all the energy you need to power you through your training session no problem.
 They would also be a great energy booster breakfast due to the natural sugar in those fat burning dried fruits.

 If you are not a honey eater, then swap it out for maple, agave or some other sweetener of your choice.
 If you do use honey, always go for the good quality, unpaturised varieties as they are far more nutritious.

 Homemade Superfood Energy Bars Recipe